 - Next, increase the variation slider to equal the size of the brush.
 In doing this, you set a smaller brush size based on the lightest touch of your pen to the tablet and a larger brush size based on a heavier touch.

 Now, drawing with the Blob Brush Tool and your Wacom pen should yield a more true-to-form brush stroke.
 Pressing the pen lightly to the tablet produces a thin stroke, while pressing the pen harder to the tablet produces a wider stroke.

-A unique feature of the Blob Brush Tool, is the ability to increase or decrease the size of the brush using the left and right bracket keys or the Touch Ring on your tablet, if you have one.
-The variation setting with the Tool Options automatically goes, corresponding to the size of the brush.
-Again, making the tool behave more like a traditional brush.
+A unique feature of the Blob Brush Tool is the ability to increase or decrease the size of the brush using the left and right bracket keys or the Touch Ring on your tablet, if you have one.
+The variation setting with the Tool Options automatically corresponds to the size of the brush, making the tool behave more like a traditional brush.

 Last but not least, we have the Eraser Tool, which doesn’t bear a “brush” title, but it does in fact behave like a brush.
 In fact, it acts just like the Blob Brush.
 You can adjust the Angle, Roundness, and Size of the Eraser using Pressure or any number of other controls.
 So if you have ambitions of actually “drawing” in Illustrator, give these settings and adjustments a whirl.
 You might appreciate the ability to turn your sketches into scalable vector drawings!